qinlinj/cloud-computing-project/README.md

-# Cloud Computing
+# Cloud Computing Projects

-All projects in course Cloud Computing (15619) in CMU
+Compilation of projects from the Cloud Computing (15619) course at Carnegie Mellon University (CMU).